 - Streamline course design to align outcomes, assessment and instruction

-- Apply state of the art teaching methods to improve student learning
+- Apply state of the art teaching methods to improve student education

-- Identify and work with mentors to deepen your understanding of teaching and learning through feedback and reflection
+- Identify and work with mentors to deepen your understanding of teaching through feedback

 - Succeed as an engineering or STEM professor